Reporting external trade in services and purchase and sale of goods outside of Norway

-Did you receive an administrative decision from Statistics Norway regarding your duty to provide information for the official survey entitled Reporting external trade in services (RA-0692)?
+Did you receive an administrative decision from Statistics Norway (SSB) regarding your duty to provide information for the official survey entitled Reporting external trade in services and purchase and sale of goods outside of Norway (RA-0692).
 This web page provides you with information on how to answer the survey.

 What information must be reported?

-By services, we refer to output that derives from non-intangible commodities, such as transport services, reparations, IT-services, licence fees, management fees etc.
+By services, we refer to output that derives from non-intangible commodities, such as transport services, reparations, IT-services, license fees, management fees etc. For some types of services, we also ask for income and expenditure for goods/materials that are included in the delivery.
+Furthermore, goods that are purchased and sold directly abroad also should be included.

 Regardless of where the service is being delivered, the transactions must exchange between Norwegian registered enterprises and foreign actors.